 Some of the joys from the 1800s still exist today in the scenery.
 The pastoral scene along the byway includes the 100-mile long Sangre de Cristo mountain range.
 Also, along the pathway are sharp mesas, hogbacks, the Hardscrabble Canyon, and the Arkansas River.
 Within the San Isabel National Forest are the Wet Mountains and Greenhorn Valley.
 Escape from it all and see diverse wildlife, plants, and scenery.

 Be sure to visit the Bishop Castle, built in 1969 entirely with a wheel barrel and shovel.
 The town of Rosita is also along the byway; this old ghost town has buildings dating as far back as the 1800s.
-Visit the Westcliff School House, built in 1891; to this day, no one is sure why there is no 'e' at the end of Westcliff in the school's name.
+Visit the Westcliff School House, built in 1891; to this day, no one is sure why there is no 'e' at the end of Westcliffe in the school's name.

 If activity is more your style, try mountain biking on Greenhorn Mountain.
 There is also fishing available in the Arkansas River and Lake San Isabel, backpacking, and hiking.
 In the winter, you can snowmobile, ice fish, and cross-country ski.
 Along parts of the byway are also 4 foot paved shoulders for bicyclers to travel on the byway.

 Places to Stay & Fun Things to Do

 Stay in the picturesque Wet Mountain Valley.
-On the corner in Westcliffe.
-Golden Motel has rooms with full kitchens, bathrooms, air conditioning, dining space, good WiFi.
-Oxygen bar, picnic area.
-Near trails.
+Dark Sky Suites in Westcliffe offers spacious King suites with kitchenettes, air conditioning, dining space, good WiFi.
+STARGAZE NIGHTLY.
+SLEEP DEEPLY.